rawmind0/microservices-ninja-path/english/README.md

 * Git repo with the source code of the monolith.
 * VM, prepared to run the aplication.

 ## Day 2.
 Containers

 The target of day 2 will be create and generate a docker container for one of the microservices.

-* What is a docker container?
+* What is a container?
-* What is a DevOps?
+* What is docker?
-* How to create a docker container?
+  * Registry.
+  * Network and storage.
+  * Basic tasks: create, start, stop, delete...
 * Practical exercise: From a docker template, create a docker container for one of the microservices.
 * Conclusions.

 ### Materials

+* Github and dockerhub user.
 * Docker template to be able to include a microservice code.

 ## Day 3.
 Container platform